dmcbeing/bnull/README.md

 - sub-specifiers such as width.

 Floating point specifiers (such as "%f") are not supported, as the Linux kernel does not allow floating point operations in the first place.
-The reason for this seems to be portability,performance and overall code simplicity (see [here]).
+The reason for this seems to be portability,performance and overall code simplicity (see <a href="http://stackoverflow.com/questions/13886338/use-of-floating-point-in-the-linux-kernel">[here]</a>).

 #### The Code: